-The Clerk's Office will not release juror contact information unless the court orders otherwise.
+The Clerk's Office will not release juror contact information will not be disclosed byunless the court or its employees.orders otherwise.

 DUCIVR 51-1 INSTRUCTIONS TO THE JURY

 In the absence of a specific Trial Order that provides instructions and deadlines regarding proposed jury instructions, all proposed jury instructions must be filed electronically in conformity with the ECF Procedures Manual and emailed to chambers in an editable format (e.g., WordPerfect or MS Word) a minimum of 7 days prior to the day the case is set for trial.
 The court, in its discretion, may receive additional written requests during the course of the trial.